Naritasan Fudoson: Osaka’s Famous Setsubun Temple

 The History of Naritasan Fudoson

 The temple is quite new, only dating back to 1934.
 At that time, many train companies in the Kansai region were developing new residential areas along their new rail lines.
-The Keihan Line set out to developed its own neighborhood in Neyagawa City.
+The Keihan Line set out to develop its own neighborhood in Neyagawa City.
 However, few people seemed to want to live there.
 After some discussion with the company heads, they made an uncomfortable realization: Neyagawa is northeast of Osaka.

 Long, long ago Japanese people adopted the belief that ogres and bad spirits go in and out of this world through the Kimon [鬼門], or Demons’ Gate.
 This gate is in the northeast.
 Therefore, it wasn’t poor planning on the part of the Keihan Company; it was ogres.
 So, they decided to invite (or more accurately, made) a branch of Shinsho-ji Temple of Narita City in Chiba, to Neyagawa.
 Shinsho-ji Temple is a very famous yakuyoke temple, meaning they specialize in getting rid of bad omens and spirits.